LeastAuthority/leastauthority.com/docs/incidentgatherersetup.rst

 What's an Incident Gatherer?
 ============================

  The incident gatherer is a process that runs on "monitoring.leastauthority.com".
+It connects to a number of tahoe-lafs nodes and, when they have an incident to report, it receives the contents of the incident from them and writes it into a file in the local filesystem.

  Potentially other gatherers will run there in the future.
 These gatherers have their own user account: "``gatherer``".

  An incident gatherer that monitors tahoe nodes need not be colocated with a ``tahoe`` repository, or ``tahoe`` process.  ``foolscap`` and ``twistd`` (upon which